Where 50 American cities wintered this year

 At the pair level, the extremes confirm what intuition suspects.
 Albany and Burlington are practically the same city, climatically, with a distance of 0.038.
 Miami and Anchorage are the most different pair at 1.443—which surprises no one, but it is nice when the math confirms the obvious.

-More interesting are the cities that stayed themselves.
+Some cities stayed themselves.
 Ten cities matched themselves—their actual winter was closer to their own thirty-year normal than to any other city’s.
 Tampa was the most emphatically itself, with a self-distance of just 0.040.
 Minneapolis was right behind at 0.042.
 Seven of the ten self-matching cities were either in very warm climates (Miami, Tampa, Phoenix) or very cold ones (Minneapolis, Burlington).
 The extremes held.
 The middle drifted.

-There is a pattern in that.
+I suspect that this pattern is probably as much an artifact of the data as something generated from the noumenal realm.
 The cities with the most distinctive climates—the ones that sit at the edges of the distribution—are the ones that stayed put.
 They have nowhere to go.
 A mild winter in Miami is still Miami.
 A warm winter in Minneapolis is still, recognizably, Minneapolis.
 But a warm winter in Denver is Albuquerque.
 A cold winter in New York is Albany.
 The cities in the middle of the distribution have more neighbors, and when the weather shifts, it shifts them into someone else’s territory.
 The center does not hold because the center has options.

-Ours begins with a smooth curve fitted through thirty years of data: a B-spline, which bends to follow the data without chasing every wiggle.
-This gives the national trajectory—the slow, nonlinear drift of American winters over three decades.
+My model has a smooth curve fitted through thirty years of data: a B-spline (5 degrees of freedom, equally spaced knots), which bends to follow the data without chasing every wiggle.
+This gives the national trajectory—the slow, nonlinear drift of American winters over three decades. [full methodology ↗]

 But cities are not the nation.
 Miami is not Minneapolis.
 So each city gets its own intercept (its baseline personality) and its own slope (its individual rate of change over time).
-The technical name is a mixed-effects model.
+This is a mixed-effects model.
 The fixed effect is the national trend.
-The random effects are each city’s departures from it.
+The random effects are each city’s departure from it.

 There is a further refinement.
 Not all cities are equally predictable.
 Miami’s winter temperature varies little from year to year.
 Billings swings wildly.
-Our model assigns each city its own error variance—its own sigma—so that a two-sigma event in Miami (where sigma is 1.18°F) means something different from a two-sigma event in Billings (where sigma is 4.84°F).
+Our model assigns each city its own error variance—its own sigma—so that a two-sigma winter temperature increase in Miami (where sigma is 1.18°F) means something different from a two-sigma event in Billings (where sigma is 4.84°F).
 The technical term is heteroscedastic, from the Greek for “different scatter.”
-It sounds like a disease but describes something sensible.
+Instead of treating heteroscedasticity as a disease afflicting the model, we made it part of our model, a parameter our model wanted to estimate.

 Denver’s temperature z-score was 2.70.
 In a normal distribution, that occurs less than one percent of the time.
 Only two of the fifty cities exceeded the two-sigma threshold for temperature.
 The mean absolute z-score across all cities was 1.06—broadly unusual, not just locally.

+Lucky for us, we tried to explore this local variability.
 When you give each city its own intercept and slope, you can ask: do warmer cities warm faster?
+Or, more broadly, does where we start impact where we go?

-They do.
 The correlation between random intercepts and random slopes for temperature is 0.591—a moderately strong positive relationship.
 Cities that start warmer in our thirty-year baseline also tend to have steeper warming trends over time.
-This is not a trivial finding.
-It suggests that whatever is driving the warming is amplified in places that are already warm—possibly through feedback mechanisms like reduced snow cover, urban heat island intensification, or changes in regional circulation.
+This suggests that whatever is driving the warming is amplified in places that are already warm—possibly through feedback mechanisms like reduced snow cover or changes in regional circulation.

 For snowfall, the correlation reverses: -0.287.
-Snowier cities tend to be losing snow faster, though the signal is weaker.
-For precipitation, there is essentially no correlation (0.097).
-Temperature is where the feedback loop lives.
+Snowier cities tend to be losing snow faster, though the signal is weaker.6 For precipitation, there is essentially no correlation (0.097).
+Temperature is where something—perhaps some feedback loops—lives.

 The national temperature trend across our fifty cities is +0.506°F per decade.
 This is not statistically significant at conventional levels (p = 0.16), which may surprise people accustomed to hearing that warming is settled science.
-It is settled—but a thirty-year window with fifty cities is a small lens through which to measure a global phenomenon, and the year-to-year noise in winter temperatures is substantial.
-Our model explains 94.5% of the temperature variance, but almost all of that (94.2%) is city-to-city differences, not temporal trends.
+It is settled—but a thirty-year window with fifty cities is a small lens through which to measure a global phenomenon, and the year-to-year noise in winter temperatures is substantial.5 Our model explains 94.5% of the temperature variance, but almost all of that (94.2%) is city-to-city differences, not temporal trends.
 Winter temperature is overwhelmingly a function of where you are, not when you are.
+I can’t help but wonder if the model’s random effects and the sigmas predict a region’s belief in climate change.

 Snowfall shows no meaningful trend (+0.038"/decade, p = 0.94).
 Neither does precipitation (-0.004"/decade, p = 0.99).
 If winter is changing, it is changing in the background, beneath a fog of natural variability that a three-decade sample cannot fully resolve.

-What is newer, and less well-studied, is the magnitude of the current displacement.
+I was drawn to this analysis by trying to contextualize the vibe of an anomaly.
 Denver running eleven degrees above normal is not merely a warm winter.
 It is a winter that no longer belongs to Denver.
-Whether the frequency of such displacements is itself increasing—whether the dice are not just loaded but increasingly so—is a question our thirty-year sample can gesture toward but not resolve.
+Whether the frequency of such displacements is itself increasing—whether the dice are not just loaded but increasingly so—is a question our thirty-year sample can subtly gesture toward but not resolve.

 The thirty-year average will update next year.
 It always does.
 The window slides forward, absorbing anomalies, making the strange familiar.
-In a decade, this winter will be part of the baseline.
+In a decade, and as we continue to redirect resources (soapbox) away from addressing what we’ve done to our planet, this winter will be part of the baseline.

 Data: Open-Meteo Archive API